County Limerick: Road & bus

 The M7 is the main road linking Limerick with Dublin.
 The M/N20 connects the county with Cork.
 The N21 road links Limerick with Tralee and travels through some of the main county towns such as Adare, Rathkeale, Newcastle West and Abbeyfeale.
 The N/M18 road links the county to Ennis and Galway while the N24 continues southeastwards from Limerick towards Waterford travelling through villages such as Pallasgreen and Oola.
+The R513 is a spur road off the N24 and links up with the villages of Caherconlish, Hospital and Ballylanders before continuing on to Mitchelstown.
 The N69, a secondary route travels from Limerick City along the Shannon Estuary through Clarina, Kildimo, Askeaton, Foynes & Glin and continues towards Listowel in County Kerry.
 It is the main road linking the Port of Foynes with Limerick city, although plans are in place to upgrade this road to motorway status.
 The county's regional/national bus hub is located beside Colbert Station and connects most parts of the city and county.

 Air

-No commercial airports are situated in County Limerick and the region's needs are serviced from Shannon Airport just 25 km away in County Clare which has many flights to Europe and North America.
+Although, no commercial airports are situated in County Limerick, the region's needs are serviced from Shannon Airport situated 25 km over the border in County Clare which has many flights to Europe and North America.
 However, some in the south of the county may also use Kerry Airport and Cork Airport which are also within 1 hour's drive.
 Coonagh Aerodrome located just outside the city close to the Clare border is used for light pleasure craft.
 Foynes, a village in the west of the county, had a unique part to play in the development of aviation.
 During the late 1930s and early 1940s, land-based planes lacked sufficient flying range for Atlantic crossings.
 Foynes was the last port of call on its eastern shore for seaplanes.
 As a result, Foynes would become one of the biggest civilian airports in Europe during World War II.
-Surveying flights for flying boat operations were made by Charles Lindbergh in 1933 and a terminal was begun in 1935.[2]
+Surveying flights for flying boat operations were made by Charles Lindbergh in 1933 and a terminal was begun in 1935.
 The first transatlantic proving flights were operated on 5 July 1937 with a Pan Am Sikorsky S-42 service from Botwood, Newfoundland and Labrador on the Bay of Exploits and a BOAC Short Empire service from Foynes with successful transits of twelve and fifteen-and-a-quarter hours respectively.
 Services to New York, Southampton, Montreal, Poole and Lisbon followed, the first non-stop New York service operating on 22 June 1942 in 25 hours 40 minutes.
 All of this changed following the construction and opening in 1942 of Shannon Airport on flat bogland on the northern bank of the Estuary.
 Foynes flying-boat station closed in 1946.